platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 Other environments don't inherit it and get either a project variable of the same name if it exists or no value at all.

 Note that changing an environment variable causes that environment to be redeployed so the new value is available.
-However, child environments are *not* redeployed.
+But child environments are *not* redeployed.
 To make the new value accessible to those environments, [trigger a redeploy](../troubleshoot.md#force-a-redeploy).

 ### Example environment variable